HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 ---

-[^1]:
-    It turns out there's _also_ a model category structure whose homotopy category gives homotopy equivalence, rather than weak homotopy equivalence.

-    But the model structure on $\mathsf{Top}$ which gives weak homotopy equivalence is the "standard" one, so that's what I'm listing as the motivating example.

 [^3]:
     There's also intuition that the cofibrant objects are the ones which can be built by repeatedly gluing together "nice" objects.
 In $\mathsf{Top}$, for instance, the cofibrant objects are the CW-complexes, and in
     $R$-mod, they're the injective resolutions.

-[^4]:
-    This was a pleasant surprise for me.
-I've heard a lot of talk about derived categories, and they always seemed quite scary.
-It's been very exciting to feel like I'm getting a two-for-one deal every time I notice another concept in this subject start to make sense ^_^.

 [^5]:
     I don't want to say more about this, since I really want the focus of